baturner51/Ben-Turner-s-Mxdwn-Games-Portfolio/README.md

 ***
 #### Article 3: A New Chao Garden is on the Horizon in Star Garden
 ![Image](stargarden.jpg)
-- For my third article I'd like to highlight I wrote about an exciting new indie game blending the beloved Kirby Air Ride with Sonic Adventure’s Chao garden.
-I covered the Kickstarter campaign for Star Garden.
+- For my third article, I wrote about Star Garden, an exciting upcoming indie game being crowdfunded on Kickstarter blending the beloved Kirby Air Ride with Sonic Adventure’s Chao garden.
 - [Read the Article](https://games.mxdwn.com/news/a-new-chao-garden-is-on-the-horizon-in-star-garden/)

 ***